osvathrobi/node-ibus/README.md

 ## Usage

-Reuire the packages you need.
+Require the packages you want to use.

 ```
 var IbusInterface = require('ibus').IbusInterface;